What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 Risks involved in having a student credit with no credit

+Student cards have lower credit limits and higher interest rates than other accounts.
+Still, with wise use, the advantages may eventually overpower the dangers.
+A student credit card carries three main risk factors.
+Thankfully, it’s simple to minimize these risks.
 Extra fee.
 A student credit card may occasionally charge additional costs, like annual or foreign transaction fees.
-Always read the small print and ask questions when applying for a credit card, so you are aware of any fees.
+Always read the small print and ask questions when applying for a credit card so you are aware of any fees.

-Influence on credit score.
+You have increased interest rates.
+Typically, the interest rate on your student credit card will be high.
+These interest rates could cost you a lot of money if you don’t pay your account in total monthly influence on your credit score.
 Last but not least, failing to make payments on time can lower your credit score (at least at a minimum).
 To minimize these risks, think about establishing automatic credit card payments.
-Even so, you should continue to periodically review your statements to ensure that any charges made on your credit card are legitimate.
+Even so, you should continue periodically reviewing your statements to ensure that any charges on your credit card are legitimate.

 Alternative methods for students with no credit to get a credit card